-- Use a core and satellite portfolio design: This mutual fund portfolio structure is just as it sounds.
+- Use a core-satellite portfolio design: This mutual fund portfolio structure is just as it sounds.
 You select a "core" fund and build around it with "satellite" funds.
 For example, a good core is an S&P 500 Index fund, at around 40% allocation, and other diverse categories, such as foreign stock, small-cap stock, and bond funds, at around 10-20% each.

 - Be sure to use diverse fund categories: This is at the root of the Dave Ramsey portfolio weakness.
 Dave's four fund categories are all similar in their makeup, which creates a ticking time bomb of poor diversification called overlap.
 For example, three of the four groups Dave recommends (growth, growth and income, and aggressive growth) could all be large-cap domestic stock funds.
 This area of the market was one of the worst during the 2007 to 2009 bear market.
 A diversified portfolio would have prevented this problem.

-- Know the definition of risk tolerance: As I said on page one of this article, Dave is completely wrong when he says that low-risk tolerance "means you have a shorter time to keep your money invested."
+- Know the definition of risk tolerance: As I said on page one of this article, Dave is completely wrong on the meaning of low risk tolerance.
 Time has nothing to do with tolerance.
 Time is measured in months or years, and tolerance is an attitude, feeling, or emotion about the ups and downs of your account balance.
 Also, risk tolerance is normally gauged by questionnaires that can arrive at inaccurate results.
 For example, some of the questions ask how you might feel if you lost 20% of your account value over the course of a few months or a year.
 What would you do: Sell now, wait and decide later, or do nothing?
 This is like asking, "What would you do if your best friend was in a car accident: Freak out, stay calm and help her, or call 911?"
 There's no real way of knowing unless you've recently been in the same situation.

 - Decide an appropriate asset allocation: Once you determine your level of risk tolerance, you can determine your asset allocation, which is the mix of investment assets—stocks, bonds, and cash—that constitutes your portfolio.
 The proper asset allocation would reflect your level of risk tolerance, which can be described as either aggressive (high tolerance for risk), moderate (medium risk tolerance), or conservative (low risk tolerance).